Feedback and Criticism

 b.
 Pastoral Issues

-Sometimes preachers can be so focused on understanding the principles of biblical truth and interpreting the Biblical message, that they can forget that they are speaking God's truth to people who are sinful and hurting.
+Sometimes, preachers can be so focused on understanding the principles of biblical truth and interpreting the biblical message that they forget that they are speaking God's truth to sinful and hurting people.
 We have been told to speak the truth in love (Eph.
 4:15).
 Sometimes, in our attempt to speak the truth, it is possible to forget to do so in love.

 Several years ago, I was speaking at a church on the topic of peace.
-In my effort to show that we can have peace in spite of all the troubles around us, I unfortunately, proceeded to minimize the troubles around us.
+In my effort to show that we can have peace in spite of all the troubles around us, I unfortunately minimized the troubles around us.
 My listeners included people who were indeed going through those specific troubles.
 For them, the sermon was not very pastoral.

 Obviously, this does not mean that the Bible will not make people uncomfortable.
-It certainly will, and should.
-People were "cut to the heart" when Peter preached (Acts 2:37).
+It certainly will and should.
+When Peter preached, people were "cut to the heart" (Acts 2:37).

 c.
 Cultural Stumbling Block